alexandermondero/os-ticket-usage/README.md

 <h2>Functions used in OS Ticket</h2>

 - Configure roles for a new admin in osTicket.
-- Create a new department in a ticketing system
+- Create a new department in osTicket.
-- Configure SLA's to specify expected time limits for a ticket to be closed.
+- Configure and create SLA's to specify expected time limits for a ticket to be closed.

 <h2>OS Ticket Examples</h2>